codalab/codabench/documentation/docs/Developers_and_Administrators/Codabench-Installation.md

 ## Troubleshooting

-Read the following guide for troubleshooting: [How to deploy Codabench](How-to-deploy-Codabench-on-your-server.md).
+Read the following guide for troubleshooting: [How to deploy Codabench](How-to-deploy-Codabench-on-your-server.md#frequently-asked-questions-faqs).

 Also, adding `DEBUG=True` to the `.env` file can help with troubleshooting the deployment.

+Open a [Github issue](https://github.com/codalab/codabench/issues) to find help with your installation

+## Online Deployement

+For information about online deployment of Codabench, go to the [following page](How-to-deploy-Codabench-on-your-server.md)